 If you find that the USB drive still doesn’t operate correctly when plugged into another PC, we have our culprit.

-There’s not a very practical DIY method for fixing a faulty USB.
+There’s no very practical DIY method for fixing a faulty USB.
 However, you can take it to your local hardware repair store to see if it can be fixed or get a new one altogether.

-If you get a new USB, you will need to download the Windows 10 ISO onto it to use it as your medium for installation.
+If you get a new USB, you must download the Windows 10 ISO onto it to use it as your medium for installation.

 3. Check your USB port for damage